 - Responsibility of repatriating travellers abroad who are refused permission to board.

 - Carriers who fail to meet these obligations by allowing a passenger to board without an ETIAS approved passport will be deemed responsible and subject to possible fines or sanctions.

 The main reason for the introduction of ETIAS is to increase security across Europe in light of the recent upsurge in criminality, illegal immigration and terrorist activity.
 Citizens of over sixty different countries currently enjoy visa-free access to Europe but European security and police forces have little or no information about these people.
 The ETIAS application process is designed to plug this information gap by gathering information regarding any intending visitor's criminal or terrorist background.
 Based on the information supplied, and following a check in various European security databases, an applicant will either be granted an ETIAS and the right to travel or refused the ETIAS and not be allowed to travel to or within Europe.

 The ETIAS application form also requires the applicant to give details of serious medical conditions and a history of transmissible or contagious diseases which could also see an application being denied in light of the ongoing coronavirus pandemic and the possibility of future similar medical emergency situations.

 Because of the criminal, terrorist and medical information supplied on the application form, the ETIAS Central Unit can make an informed decision as to whether an intending traveller poses a security or medical risk to Europe which is not currently the case with third country nationals.
-Until ETIAS comes fully into force in the middle of 2023, citizens of countries outside of the EU and Schengen Area who enjoy visa-free European access will continue to do so but that situation will soon end as
+Until ETIAS comes fully into force in 2024, citizens of countries outside of the EU and Schengen Area who enjoy visa-free European access will continue to do so but that situation will soon end as

 Europe seeks to protect itself from future acts of terrorism, criminality, illegal immigration and medical crises through the use of the EES and ETIAS protocols.